 You say developer, we say practitioner

-What organizations, businesses, and DevRel professionals themselves often lose sight of in developer relations is a strategy to apply tech evangelism to create a multi-sided economic platform.
-This economic platform takes advantage of two types of user populations: paying customers, and developers whose interest in your offering motivates them to create third-party platforms that surround your product with an ecosystem.
-This makes your product more attractive to new customers, and more sticky.
+When it comes to developer relations, organizations, businesses, and even DevRel professionals often lose sight of the opportunity to use tech evangelism and tech advocacy to create a multi-sided economic platform.
+This economic platform takes advantage of two types of user populations, one of which is paying customers.
+The other is developers whose interest in your offering motivates them to create third-party platforms that surround your product with an ecosystem.
+This makes your product more attractive to new customers — and also more “sticky.”

 DevRel is a critical business strategy that supports a company’s growth and economic health by maximizing market share.
-What interests us about this strategy is that it relies on a third-party developer, an expert, a practitioner— to accept and build upon a company’s product.
-While we aren’t experts in DevRel, we are experts in practitioners and practitioner content marketing—and so, we wade in.
+What interests us is that this strategy relies on third-party developers — experts, practitioners — to accept and build upon a product.
+While we aren’t experts in developer relations, we are experts in practitioners and practitioner content marketing—and so, we wade in.

 Oh, the humanity

-The developer experience
+DevRel and the developer experience

 Reaching your developers isn’t your biggest problem.
 What to do with them when they come to you is your biggest problem.
 Before you invest in outreach, remember that they need a good developer experience in order to stick with you.
 This begins with your developer portal.

-Making use of practitioner marketing strategies, content, and authors
+Making use of practitioner marketing strategies, content, and authors to help developer relations

 Practitioner content marketing has one underlying principle that makes it an effective strategy for marketing — the empathy practitioners have with a developer audience.
 And that empathy IS something you need to harness in developer relations.
 Sit back and let a practitioner from outside your organization empathy-write the content you need to keep your developer community engaged and developing.

 - Running code samples: Again, nothing proves like social proof.
 If an outside developer can pull together compiled and running examples of the API in action with existing apps, your nube developer will be convinced they can, too.